Maryland law states that:

 - Individuals or groups sponsoring formal or informal events off-campus are responsible for upholding the Maryland alcohol law.

 - Resident students of legal drinking age may possess and consume alcoholic beverages in the privacy of their rooms or townhouses.
-All alcohol must be kept within the possession of the 21-year-old student.
-Students who are 21 years of age may not offer or provide alcohol to those who are underage, including roommates, or consume/possess alcohol as a guest in the room of a student who is underage.
+All alcohol must be kept within the possession of a student of legal drinking age (“of age”).
+Students who are 21 years of age or older may not offer or provide alcohol to those who are underage, including roommates, or consume/possess alcohol as a guest in the room of a student who is underage.
 It is assumed that alcohol possessed by of-age students is for their personal use and for limited distribution to others who are of age to consume alcohol.
 Students who are of age and who choose to drink alcohol are strongly encouraged to drink responsibly and in moderation.
 Kegs and other similar multi-liter containers are prohibited.

 - The event is held in a controlled space, such as the Alumni Lodge.
 Requests to sponsor such events must be made through the Events Office and must be approved by the VPSA or their designee.
 College budget accounts (including SGA funds) are by definition State dollars and may not be used to purchase alcohol or provide adult beverage service in any circumstance.